jon-freed/freelawmachine/README.md

 [post](http://stackoverflow.com/questions/1621457/about-ip-0-0-0-0-in-django)._

 Fire up your browser (on your local machine!), navigate to: [http://localhost:8000](http://localhost:8000), and confirm you've got a local instance that looks like [courtlistener.com](https://www.courtlistener.com/).

+You can access the administrative interface at [http://localhost:8000/admin](http://localhost:8000/admin) and with the username "admin" and the password you set above.

 ## Step 4:  Scrape some court opinions!